 Fundamentalist Nadia and Saeed are two ordinary young people, attempting to do an extraordinary thing - to fall in love - in a world turned upside down.
 Theirs will be a love story but also a story about how we live now and how we might live tomorrow, of a world in crisis and two human beings travelling through it.
 Civil war has come to the city which Nadia and Saeed call home.
 Before long they will need to leave their motherland behind - when the streets are no longer useable and the unknown is safer than the known.
 They will join the great outpouring of people fleeing a collapsing city, hoping against hope, looking for their place in the world.

-The stories in Five-Carat Soul--none of them ever published before--spring from the place where identity, humanity, and history converge.
+Five-Carat Soul--none of them ever published before--spring from the place where identity, humanity, and history converge.
 They're funny and poignant, insightful and unpredictable, imaginative and authentic--all told with McBride's unrivaled storytelling skill and meticulous eye for character and detail.
 McBride explores the ways we learn from the world and the people around us.
 An antiques dealer discovers that a legendary toy commissioned by Civil War General Robert E. Lee now sits in the home of a black minister in Queens.
 Five strangers find themselves thrown together and face unexpected judgment.

 Anything Is Possible explores the whole range of human emotion through the intimate dramas of people struggling to understand themselves and others.
 Anything is Possible tells the story of the inhabitants of rural, dusty Amgash, Illinois, the hometown of Lucy Barton, a successful New York writer who finally returns, after seventeen years of absence, to visit the siblings she left behind.